rydiqule

 and [CyRK](https://github.com/jrenaud90/CyRK) packages.

-Both are available via `pip`.
+Both are available via `pip` or our anaconda channel.

 They can be installed automatically via the optional extras specification for the `pip` command.